gbThreepwood/CarelRead/README.md

 # CarelRead
 Tool to communicate with the RS485 bus of the Carel IR32 series refrigeration controllers.

+The manual states that the controller network address is a number between 0 and 15, i.e. a maximum of 16 unitis may be connected.

 I have not been able to obtain any documentation for the proprietary communication protocol.